digital-asset/docs.daml.com/docs/2.10.0/docs/canton/usermanual/packagemanagement.rst

     .. success(output=8):: participant2.packages.list()

 Please note that a DAR can include packages that are already included in other DARs.
-In particular the Daml standard library are shipped with every DAR.
+In particular the Daml standard library is shipped with every DAR.
 Therefore, the ``sourceDescription`` will always contain only one textual reference to a DAR.

 You can also inspect the content of a package, using: